Gravity appears in an aspect ratio of approximately 2.40:1 on this Blu-Ray Disc. This tended to be an appealing presentation.

 The disc opens with an ad for Her.
 No trailer for Gravity shows up here.

-A third disc presents a DVD copy of Gravity.
+A second disc presents a DVD copy of Gravity.
 It includes Aningaaq but lacks any of the other extras.

 One of 2013’s big critical and commercial hits, Gravity provides an unusual take on a “castaway” story.
 It mixes a tight narrative with strong acting and excellent visual effects.
 The Blu-ray delivers very good picture and bonus materials along with awesome audio.
 I like the movie and feel pleased with its home video representation.